linivan2003/DecentraDocs/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. SSH to Azure VM
-Note: If servers are for some reason not running: start nginx(reverse proxy) with:
+### Note: If servers are for some reason not running:
+restart nginx(reverse proxy) with:
 ```
 sudo systemctl start nginx
 ```
-7. start signalling server at opt/peerjs-server
+restart signalling server at opt/peerjs-server
 ```
 node server.js
 ```